Definition of AngularJS ng-disabled

 <div ng-disabled=”conditionalDisabling” ng-click=”onClickOperation”> Update Request </div?

-an ng-disabled directive can be used with multiple HTML element and can be used conditionally
+an ng-disabled directive can be used with multiple HTML elements and can be used conditionally

 How ng-disabled Directive Works in AngularJS?

-In the AngularJS framework, it is very important to know that all the In-Built directive which have been provisioned by the AngularJS framework will always be denoted with ng prefix.
+In the AngularJS framework, it is very important to know that all the In-Built directives that the AngularJS framework has provisioned will always be denoted with ng prefix.

 The ng-disabled directive is very simple and very easy to use the directive in the HTML view.
-This directive is used to disable any particular HTML element on the view based on conditional evaluation of the expression defined inside the ng-disabled directive.
-The way ng-disabled directive works are as soon as the HTML view come across ng-disabled directive declared in HTML elements, it evaluates the expression and if the value returned is TRUE then the disabled attribute is added to the same HTML element which disables that element.
-The ng-disabled attribute directive accepts any conditional binary or ternary expression as the value as well as it accepts any method call which is defined inside the controller and the controller can handle as per requirements and return a Boolean response.
-This ng-disabled directive can be used with select type, textarea, input types with checkbox, submit, div or span as well as with button HTML tags.
+The ng-disabled directive is used to disable a specific HTML element in the view based on evaluating a conditional expression.
+When the ng-disabled directive is encountered in the HTML elements, it evaluates the expression.
+If the expression returns TRUE, the disabled attribute is added to the HTML element, effectively disabling it.
+The ng-disabled directive can accept various types of conditional expressions, including binary or ternary expressions and method calls defined in the controller.
+The controller handles the expression and returns a Boolean response.
+The ng-disabled directive can be used with select, textarea, input (checkbox, submit), div, span, and button HTML tags.

 Examples of AngularJS ng-disabled